-The Company does not have a fixed life, however, pursuant to the articles of association, a continuation vote was scheduled to be held at the AGM of the Company in 2021 and, if passed, every five years thereafter.
+The Company does not have a fixed life, however, pursuant to the articles of association, a continuation vote was scheduled to be held at the AGM of the Company in 2020 and, if passed, every five years thereafter.
 However, in order to provide greater certainty as to the Company's investment period to secure optimal terms in a replacement leverage facility, the Directors convened a General Meeting on 16 December 2019 at which a resolution for the continuation of the Company was proposed and passed by Shareholders.
-The Group is now in a stronger position to negotiate more favourable terms with lenders which the Directors believe will provide enhanced returns to Shareholders.
-In addition, increased certainty as to the life of the Group will further enable the Group to continue to build effective long-term partnerships with key new and existing counterparties and borrowers.
-It will also allow the Group the opportunity to continue to grow and diversify its portfolio whilst continuing to deliver its investment objective of providing Shareholders with an attractive level of dividend income and capital growth.

-At the AGM held on 6 June 2019, the Directors were granted the authority to purchase in the market up to 5,913,543 ordinary shares, such authority expiring at the conclusion of the 2020 AGM of the Company (or, if earlier, until close of business on 31 August 2020).
-During the year the Company had not bought back any shares but post year-end, 2,200,000 ordinary shares were bought back on 27 January 2020 by the Company pursuant to this authority and are held in treasury.
+At the AGM held on 26 June 2020, the Directors were granted the authority to purchase in the market up to 5,583,762 ordinary shares, such authority expiring at the conclusion of the 2021 AGM of the Company (or, if earlier, until close of business on 31 August 2021).
 The Company intends to seek approval from the shareholders, by special resolution, to renew this authority at the next AGM.